-In the last four years he has worked as a journalist, analyst and consultant.
+He now works as an analyst, editor, journalist, and consultant.
 He was sub-editor at Business Cloud and is now joint editor at Enterprise Times.
-His specialist areas are ERP, HCM, IT strategy, IT procurement business strategy, cloud computing and collaboration.
+His specialist areas are ERP, PSA, HCM, IT strategy, IT procurement business strategy, cloud computing and collaboration.
 He is senior analyst for ERP and PSA at Synonym Advisory.
 Steve has also been a guest speaker at several vendor events.

 Ian Murphy, Editor - Enterprise Times

 Ian has been a journalist, editor and analyst for over 30 years.
 While technology remains the core focus of Ian’s writings he also covers science fiction, children toys, field hockey and progressive rock.
 As an analyst, Ian is Senior Analyst at Synonym Advisory and has spoken at several conferences.